Love

 So, if you and the person you're dating both have low credit scores, you're two to three times more likely to break up than if you both have average or high scores.

-Goldman also says that these 4 other financial factors may contribute to the success or downfall of your relationship:
+Here are 4 other financial factors that may contribute to the success or downfall of your relationship:

 Goldman suggests talking with your partner about each other's contribution, whether it's monetary or by keeping the house in tip-top shape.
 Appreciate what each other is bringing to the table of your relationship.